ColsonZhang/EE219-ICS/projects/systolic_array_example/README.md

 <p align = "center">
 </p>

-To run the testbench, use the command line either in the experiment environment or on your local computer (with iverilog installed), `cd` to the folder containing the verilog code
+To run the testbench, use the command line either in the experiment environment or on your local computer (with iverilog installed), `cd` to the folder containing the verilog code and type in the following commands
 ```
 iverilog -o PE_array_test PE_array_tb.v PE_array.v PE.v
 vvp PE_array_test
 ```
-After this, the simulation results are printed, but they are in Hexadecimal, so do not reveal the real values, especially the output results are concatenated as one `reg` signal.
+After this, the simulation results are printed, but they are in hexadecimal, so do not reveal the real values, especially the output results are concatenated as one `reg` signal.
 To verify the results, the waveform file is also generated as `PE_array_tb.vcd`.
 View it using either **WaveTrace** or **gtkwave**.

-### Systolic Array

-In parallel computer architectures, a systolic array is a homogeneous network of tightly coupled processing elements (PEs) called cells or nodes.
-Each node or PE independently computes a partial result as a function of the data received from its upstream neighbours, stores the result within itself and passes it downstream.

 <p align="center">
   <img src ="img/array.png"  width="45%"/>